Cruiz102/Personal-website/index.md

 <p><b>Piano Player: </b> I play the piano since about 7 years ago.
 I like to play classical music, especially Chopin pieces.
 I <a href = "https://youtu.be/eZm3Jzl8KyE">link</a> in here my latest recital.</p>

+<p><b>Editor: </b> Work as an editor in two short films on “Festival Ponte Los Cortos”.
+Winning the total of 6 awards and 11 nominations.</p>

 ~~~
 ## Find Me: